-After that, just save settings by pressing appropriate key and then restart the computer.
-If OS is installed on hard drive, then you can you will not face any error.
+After that, just save settings by pressing the appropriate key and then restart the computer.
+If OS is installed on the hard drive, then you can you will not face any error.

 Is your BIOS mode is UEFI, then the legacy boot is disabled on your Computer.
 By enabling it you can fix “reboot and select proper boot device” error.
 If it’s already enabled then you can try to disable it.

 How to check that, you’re using Legacy or UEFI BIOS?.